-For Chief Officers and members of the senior management team, the performance appraisal scheme results in one of five levels of rating with the potential to earn a non-consolidated bonus of 2.5%, 5% or 10% of annual salary.
-A rating in one of the top three categories can also result in an incremental increase within the pay scale, up to the maximum point for the role.
+For Chief Officers and members of the senior management team, the performance appraisal scheme results in one of five levels of rating; Outstanding Performer, Very Good Achiever, Good Achiever, Effective Manager, Improvement Required.
+A rating in one of the top three categories can result in a bonus of either 10%, 5% or 2.5% (according to the rating) and can also result in an incremental increase within the pay scale, up to the maximum point for the role.
 (N.B. the middle rating results in either an increment or bonus - not both.)